SIMPLE AND DELECTABLE FRESH WHIPPED CREAM WITH BERRIES RECIPE

 - Berries of choice (strawberries, blueberries, raspberries, blackberries)

-- You can freeze the bowl and whisk attachment 10 min prior to mixing, but this step is not necessary
+- (OPTIONAL) Freeze the bowl and whisk attachment 10 min prior to mixing

 - Pour heavy cream into the bowl and turn on beaters slowly moving up to high speed